mulplue/inter/README.md

 2. Then, run the following commands:

     ```bash
-    conda activate intermimic
     sh scripts/test.sh
     ```

+3. Run the high‑fidelity physics model (trading off some efficiency for realism):

+    ```bash
+    sh scripts/test_high_fid.sh
+    ```

-3. 🔥 To try it on the Unitree G1 with its three-fingered dexterous hand—directly learned from MoCap without any external retargeting:
+4. 🔥 To try it on the Unitree G1 with its three-fingered dexterous hand—directly learned from MoCap without any external retargeting:

     ```bash
     conda activate intermimic